 Bake for 20-25 minutes or until golden brown, rotating the sheet pan once during cooking.

-Serve with sour cream and either fresh chimichurri or my simple sauce above.
+Serve with sour cream and either fresh chimichurri or my dry version above.

 Puff pastry is best served fresh, and if you don’t plan to bake them all at once the uncooked empanadas freeze well.
 Simply freeze on a tray (make sure they are not touching one another), then transfer to a freezer bag.
 Bake them as usual but add a few minutes to the time.

 • Feta, ricotta, and fig preserves with Apollonia (gently pierce the top of the pastry with a fork before baking to let out steam)

 • Cooked ground lamb, raisins, and pine nuts with Tangier

 • Mozzarella, ricotta, pepperoni, tomato paste, with Pizza Posto (gently pierce the top of the pastry with a fork before baking to let out steam)